 The thing to be aware of here, is making sure that the thermostat for your electric element is set lower than your radiator circuit switch-off temperature – otherwise electrically-heated water would run your radiators at all times you don’t have a fire going, which probably is not what you want.

 [Is the below with the need for a buffer tank even true to keep the underfloor from overheating, though??
 What would prevent just using a dedicated coil in the primary cylinder (as with radiators) driving the underfloor directly, via a circulating pump?
-That pump would be controlled by two thermostats: one located on the cool water pipe that feeds the wetback, and located as close to the HWC as possible (this gives us our cylinder temperature, ‘X’); the second is located on the return pipe of the underfloor heating, as close to where it leaves the floor as possible (this gives us our water return temperature, ‘Y’).
+That pump would just need to be controlled by two thermostats: one located on the cool water pipe that feeds the wetback, and located as close to the HWC as possible (this gives us our cylinder temperature, ‘X’); the second is located on the return pipe of the underfloor heating, as close to where it leaves the floor as possible (this gives us our water return temperature, ‘Y’).

 If the circulating pump is set to only run when these two conditions are met: X > say 70 degrees (so the cylinder has hot water to spare) and Y < say 40 degrees (the floor is not overheating!) then the pump and underfloor circuit could only ever kick in and operate for as long as there is hot water available AND the floor is staying not overheating; right??
 Obviously you’d want to be able to tweak the ‘X’ and ‘Y’ settings to suit accordingly.
 If this sounds more straightforward/workable than the below, please discuss with a plumber!
 Again, I am not a plumber/central heating designer or anything – Zak]